Trewaters/301-Days-Of-Code/Challenge Accepted/log.md

 The daily log of Tre' Grisby's **#301DaysOfCode** challenge.

 ## Log
+### Day 56: February 25, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:*
+- BJD Kata

+:thought_balloon: *Thoughts:* Busy day.
+Trying to work on something today.
+This is perfect for BJD katas.
+The kata was great.
+I found the one to reverse array out of place.
+That really worked.
+I was able to stretch my coding muscle and still get a little code on the record.

+:floppy_disk: *Link to work:* BJD Kata Position #1 Option #1.
+:egg:
+:beer:
+:sleeping::zzz:

+### Day 55: February 24, 2019

+:sunrise_over_mountains::sunny: *Today's Progress:*
+- Angular 6 by example

+:thought_balloon: *Thoughts:* Worked through more on directives in Angular.
+I didn't spend a lot of time coding today because I got worried about job hunting and spent time researching potential employers.

+:floppy_disk: *Link to work:* Angular6 by example
+:egg:
+:beer:
+:sleeping::zzz:

 ### Day 54: February 23, 2019

 :sunrise_over_mountains::sunny: *Today's Progress:*
 - back to Angular 6 book.
 I never finished the main concepts.

-:thought_balloon: *Thoughts:* Brain melt from teh technical parts of angular like property vs attribute bindings.
+:thought_balloon: *Thoughts:* Brain melt from the technical parts of angular like property vs attribute bindings.
 I will have to sleep on this thought.

 :floppy_disk: *Link to work:* Angular6 by example
 :egg: